 The hormonal factor is the major Uterine polyps causes as they are sensitive to the female hormone estrogen.
 Some other causes of Uterine polyps are:

 Apart, from the causes mentioned above, you are more likely to have Uterine polyps if you are:

 However, not all women with Uterine polys face symptoms while some experience symptoms similar to endometrial cancer.
 These uterine polyp symptoms include several types of abnormal uterine bleeding, such as:

 Another uterine polyp symptoms is difficulty in getting pregnant that can lead you to infertility if remain untreated.

 How Uterine polyps are realated to infertility?

-Uterine polyps can result in Infertility.
+it can result in Infertility.
 They act like a natural intrauterine device (IUD), preventing a fertilized egg from implanting itself in the uterine wall.
-Additionally, uterine polyps can also block the area where the fallopian tube connects to the uterine cavity.
+Additionally, it can also block the area where the fallopian tube connects to the uterine cavity.
 This will prevent sperm from traveling into the tube to meet the egg.
 Similarly, they can block the canal of the cervix, which would prevent sperm from entering into the uterus.